 We don’t do this kind of therapy at Featherston Street Pain Clinic but consider ourselves to be excellent at identifying whether you might benefit from an increase in emotional resilience in the longer term.
 In these instances, we make gentle recommendations and can make referrals.

 Exercise Prescription For Migraines

-There are a range of exercise types that you may find that you need in order to get good longer term outcomes for your migraine issues.
-At Featherston Street Pain Clinic we aim to cover all bases when it comes to exercise prescription, this is because peoples needs vary greatly.
+There is a range of exercise types that you may find that you need in order to get good longer-term outcomes for your migraine issues.
+At Featherston Street Pain Clinic we aim to cover all bases when it comes to exercise prescription, this is because people’s needs vary greatly.

 Percussion Massage For Migraine

 The release of chronically tight muscles is in some ways like the topic of exercise prescription, there are general rules of engagement but ultimately we all have our own unique requirements.

 A percentage of migraine sufferers find that the only way to release the muscle spasm in their neck/shoulders/jaw is with deep vibration.
 At Featherston Street Pain Clinic we use handheld mechanical massage devices to assist with the release of muscle spasms for that need this kind of technique in order to progress with their migraine treatment.